cesaregarza/sendouq_analysis/README.md

 **sendouq-dashboard**: Interactive dashboard (Dash/Plotly) for visualizing player and tournament statistics, powered by a PostgreSQL backend.

-**rankings**: Advanced tournament ranking module implementing both basic PageRank algorithms and sophisticated iterative rating engines with tournament strength modeling for Sendou.ink data.
+**rankings**: Advanced tournament ranking module.
+Recommended default is the Exposure Log-Odds Engine which removes volume bias; the core tick-tock engine remains available for comparison.

 ---